 County Urges Residents to Prepare for Cold Temperatures

 When a Code Blue is declared, the County’s homeless shelters extend their hours of operation to allow those who need shelter to remain indoors during inclement winter weather.
-During winter of 2020-2021 Schenectady County worked with providers to create an additional 23 Code Blue beds and to address COVID-19-related issues, including social distancing and the availability of masks and other PPE.
+Schenectady County has worked with providers to create additional Code Blue beds over the last two years to increase the number of people who can be served when the temperature drops below freezing.

 For those in need of Code Blue emergency sheltering or housing, please contact the following: